kkushnarev/HySI/README.md

 ## Overview

 The **hysi** package implements the Hybrid Confidence Intervals (HySI) method in Stata for valid inference after LASSO-based model selection.
-The HySI method, proposed by McCloskey (2024), combines the PoSI framework with a with a selective intervals approach by Lee et al. (2016) to construct confidence intervals that remain valid regardless of the model selected.
+The HySI method, proposed by McCloskey (2024), combines the PoSI framework with a selective intervals approach by Lee et al. (2016) to construct confidence intervals that remain valid regardless of the model selected.

 This implementation supports:
 - LASSO with a fixed, user-chosen lambda